How to throw a boomerang

 I decided that the boomerang may not withstand a full day of collisions into the sandy beach and, given the tropical heat, I thought it would be fun to move into the water to practice throwing.

 The word transilience means to jump across something (usually geographical).
 Moving from the sand to the water was an act of learning transileince for me, it was the quantum leap that my boomerang education really required.
 I waded into the water until I was at waist depth and this changed two things:

-- I could no longer run for the boomerang, so I was forced throw the boomerang so that it would return within a couple of meters of my initial throw
+- I could no longer run for the boomerang, so I was more deliberate about throwing the boomerang so that it would return within a couple of meters

 - I no longer feared that the boomerang would break when it was landing in the water, so I could throw it with complete disregard

 No longer was I content throwing it using the 45-degree method: I tried throwing it at a 90-degree angle; I tried at different offsets to the wind; I tried throwing it backwards and upside down.
 Most methods were horribly unsuccessful, however as the day progressed the magnificent human ability for pattern recognition facilitated an understanding of the boomerang's behaviour.